Examples for Cordova

 }, error => console.log(error));

-The SDK initialization is performed by calling the start function.
-Following the initialization, the onSDKReady method is used to set up event handling with the addEventListener function:
+The SDK initialization is done by calling the start function.
+After initialization, event handling is configured in the onSDKReady method using the addEventListener function:

 onSDKReady: function() {